 Although the "S" in OGSM stands for strategies, be careful not to confuse its use with the general usage of strategy that describes the development of your organization's top-level plan.

 4. Decide on Your Measures

 How you measure progress depends on the strategies you are trying to deliver.
-But, in all cases, you are trying to answer the questions, "Are our strategies working, are we going to meet our goals, and will we achieve our objectives and vision within the expected timeframe?"
+But, in all cases, it's good to bear the following questions in mind when developing them:

 Related tools include VMOST Analysis (which looks at aligning your vision, mission, objectives, strategies, and tactics) and the Hoshin Planning System (which encourages better strategic planning by getting people and organizations to focus on their KPIs).
 The Balanced Scorecard is another popular tool, commonly used for measuring strategy implementation.

 An OGSM framework is a business planning tool that helps organizations, teams and individuals define and link their long-term visions to short- and medium-term goals and activities.
-The acronym stands for objective, goals, strategies, and measures.
+The acronym stands for: